EkaterinaO/Python/README.md

 # Python
-Just few tasks which were solved in python.
+Just few playground tasks which were solved in python.